If you’re searching for ideas on how to better yourself as a twitch streamer then you may have what it takes to eventually become successful.

 I get you want to get to streaming as quickly as possible but make sure you set up a decent on screen layout at some point.

-After that make sure to focus on designing your channel layout, which is below your
+After that make sure to focus on designing your overall channel layout.

 Make Connections With Other Streamers

 A feature that I really like that Twitch has is they give streamers options to host other streamers channels.

 This helps by giving some exposure to all of the followers that one streamer may have to a new channel that they may like but not know anything about.

 One of the best ways to keep your followers coming back is by having them know when you’re streaming.